-We will screen applicants according to our current guidelines, interview them, and most importantly manage their loans.
-As the funds are repaid, they will be returned into your family’s specific fund to be re-used by future students.
-We will provide the family with both financial and biographical reports on each recipient we choose.
-You will witness the fund grow and benefit multiple students from generation to generation adding to the legacy of your family.
+We will screen applicants according to our current guidelines, interview them, and, most importantly, manage their loans.
+We will provide the family with annual reports on the recipients we choose.
+As the funds are repaid, they will be returned to your family’s specific fund to be re-used by future students.
+You will witness the fund grow and benefit multiple students from generation to generation, adding to your family’s legacy.

+The schematic will show how the funds are used in a loan-based model vs. a scholarship model.
 In this example, we will start at $50,000 of donations given by your family.
-The schematic will show how the funds are used in a loan-based model vs a scholarship model.
-In the scholarship model, we can safely state that once the $50,000 are given out as scholarships, then we have reached our maximum benefit as no more money is left.
+In the scholarship model, we can safely state that once the $50,000 is given out as scholarships, we have reached our maximum benefit as no more money is left.
 Your family will have to raise funds each year to sustain this model.

-The same will apply for 2019 and 2020 as per the schematic.
-The key point is that there will be a point in which the model becomes self-sustaining so that no more donations are needed and your family can focus on other bigger and important issues.
+- The same will apply for 2019 and 2020 as per the schematic.
+The key point is that there will be a point in which the model becomes self-sustaining so that no more donations are needed, and your family can focus on other more significant and vital issues.

-As you can see, over a 4-year period the amount loaned continues to grow.
-As more loans are returned, more loans can be given thus helping more students than a scholarship model.
-An important point is that this self-perpetuating cycle can be sustained without further donations.
+As you can see, over four years, the amount loaned continues to grow.
+As more loans are returned, more loans can be given, thus helping more students than a scholarship model.
+The critical point is that this self-perpetuating cycle can be sustained without further donations.